- About Us

 Friday 8.00 am - 6.00 pm

-We are open 8.00 a.m. to 6.00 p.m. from Monday to Friday, except on Wednesdays, when we close for regular in-house training from 1.30 p.m. to 3.00 p.m.
-During this time, our Duty Doctor will be contactable by telephoning 01875 610248 should you require urgent advice.
+On Wednesday during the time we are closed for in-house training, our Duty Doctor will be contactable by telephoning 01875 610248 should you require urgent advice.
 The Practice is closed at weekends and on Public Holidays, and occasionally on other afternoons for NHS Lothian training.
 Please check our notice boards or website for information regarding these closures.

 Please note that our Doctors and Nurses have certain areas in which they specialise, and our Reception staff will help to try and guide you to their individual of expertise, if you are able to inform them of the reason for the appointment.
 Please see under each individual Doctor's profile for further details about this.
 Appointments can usually be made up to 4-6 weeks in advance.